 "[that Servetus] was not subject to [Geneva's] laws, has to be considered as a barbaric act and an insult to the Right of Nations.” - Voltaire

-And had Calvin not treated Michael Servetus as he was treated by the Inquisition, it is quite possible even fewer reformers would know about his teachings.
-But Calvin did behave identically to his theological enemies in the Catholic Church.
+This was, according to Wilbur, Servetus’ legacy.
+He played a key role in the development of the unique antitrinitarianism of the Socinians.
+Had Calvin not treated Michael Servetus as he was treated by the Inquisition, it is quite possible even fewer reformers would know about his teachings.
+But Calvin did behave the same as his theological enemies in the Catholic Church.
 Servetus was burned at the stake.
-From this event Western Europe began a push in small steps for religious toleration.
+From this event Western Europe began to take small steps towards religious toleration.